troglobit/inadyn/README.md

 Generic DDNS Plugin
 -------------------

-Aside from dedicated DDNS provider support, Inadyn also has a generic DDNS provider plugin.
-Use `custom@http_srv_basic_auth` as your system.
+In addition to dedicated DDNS provider support Inadyn also has a generic DDNS plugin.
+Use `custom {}` in the configuration file, instead of the `provider {}` section used in examples above.

-This will use HTTP basic authentication (base64 encoded username and password).
-If you don't have a username and/or password, you can try to leave these fields empty for the `custom@` system.
-Inadyn will still send basic authentication, but use an empty username and/or password when communicating with the server.
+Inadyn use HTTP basic authentication (base64 encoded) to communicate username and password to the server.
+If you do not have a username and/or password, you can leave these fields out.
+Basic authentication, will still be used in communication with the server, but with empty username and password.

 A DDNS provider like <http://twoDNS.de> can be setup like this: